-The asset accounts for inventries of energy products shows how much energy that are stored in the economy and how the inventories have developed.
+The asset accounts for inventories of energy products shows how much energy is stored in the economy and how the inventories have developed over time.

-The informations from the asset accounts are useful for analysis of national security, self-sufficiency or the commercial conditions within the energy sector.
+The information from the asset accounts is useful for analysis of national security, self-sufficiency or the commercial conditions within the energy sector.